9/27/25

 • Possible causes include celiac disease, pancreatitis, or other digestive issues—worth checking with a healthcare professional.

 Sometimes, floating or sinking occasionally is totally normal.
-Your poop is just another quirky indicator of how your gut is doing—sometimes funny, sometimes informative!
+Your poop is just another quirky indicator of how your gut is doing—sometimes funny, sometimes informative.

 Poop Colour